 Many of the flavonoids found in strawberries also help prevent cancer, such as vitamin C, folate, quercetin, and many others.
 These antioxidants act as anticarcinogenic agents.
 By eating this fruit daily, you are reducing the chance of tumor growth.
-It is also believed that eating a regular diet of strawberries will reduce the odds of cancer metastisizing, which may help boost cancer treatment.
+Some believe that eating a regular diet of strawberries will lessen the odds of cancer metastisizing, which may help boost cancer treatment.

 6. Strawberries Are Great for Pregnancy

 Strawberries are great to eat while you are pregnant due to being a great source of folic acid, which is essential in brain development in the unborn baby.
-Having plenty of natural folate also helps prevent postpartum depression in mothers.
-The reason for this is because folate actually prevents the formation of excess homocysteine in the body.
-Homocysteine disrupts the production of the serotonin, dopamine, and norepinephrine, which are hormones that help one maintain a good mood.
+Having plenty of natural folates also helps prevent postpartum depression in mothers.
+The reason for this is because folate prevents the formation of excess homocysteine in the body.
+Homocysteine disrupts the production of serotonin, dopamine, and norepinephrine, which are hormones that help maintain a good mood.

 This delicious berry also increases good cholesterol, lowers blood pressure, and is packed with vitamins, which are all great for the mother and child.